SignalK/signalk-java/README.md

 Create a suitable directory to install signalk-java. eg C:\dev\

 Thats all the prep, then open a command console:

 ```
 C:\dev> git clone https://github.com/SignalK/signalk-java.git
 C:\dev\> cd signalk-java
 C:\dev\signalk-java> mvn exec:java
 ```
-Maven will install all the required components and start the application.
+Maven will install all the required components and start the server.

-You should now have a SignalK server running, on https://localhost:8080 See [Security](./SECURITY.md)
+You should now have a SignalK server running on https://localhost:8080

+See [Security](./SECURITY.md)

 Install on RPi
 --------------